My Auto Scaling API calls are getting throttled. What can I do to avoid this?

 Validate "describe" calls

-Excessive "describe" calls contribute to the total API requests measured against the allowed request rate.
-Verify your application to be sure that all "describe" calls are necessary, and consider solutions other than "describe" calls where possible.
-Consider using push notifications from Amazon EventBridge that are sent when instances change state, such as when they start a lifecycle hook.
+Excessive describe calls contribute to the total API requests that are measured against the allowed request rate.
+Verify that your application describe calls are all necessary, and use other solutions if possible.
+For example, use push notifications from Amazon EventBridge to send notifications when instances change state, such as when they start a lifecycle hook.

 Check calls from third-party applications

 Third-party applications might make continuous calls to Auto Scaling in AWS.
-Verify your third-party applications to be sure that they're not making unnecessary calls.
+Review your third-party applications for unnecessary calls, and update the settings of your third-party applications.

 Implement error retries and exponential backoffs

 Error retries and exponential backoffs can help limit the rate of API calls.
 Each AWS SDK implements automatic retry logic and exponential backoff algorithms.
-For more information, see Error Retries and exponential backoff in AWS.
+For more information, see Retry behavior.

 Avoid bursts of activity

 Avoid situations that cause bursts of API calls.
-For example, don't set all instances in an Amazon EC2 Auto Scaling group enable scale in protection when you launch them.
-Instead, enable this option by default on the group so that all instances have protection enabled by default.
+For example, When you launch instances in an Amazon EC2 Auto Scaling group, don't set the instances to turn on scale in protection.
+Turn on the option by default for the Auto Scaling group so that all instances have protection.

 Related information